-- FW-EV-3 Cultivate a diverse workforce and business community that reflects Redmond's commitment to opportunity, equity, self-sufficiency, and the importance of both legacy and new businesses. - EV-9 Participate and coordinate with other government agencies, businesses, and nonprofits in efforts to further the City's economic vitality. - EV-11 Attract and support businesses that embrace Redmond's environmental sustainability and climate goals. - EV-14 Support and collaborate with educational institutions and non-governmental organizations to provide opportunities to advance knowledge and skills.
-EV-15 Align workforce development efforts with the needs of underserved communities. - EV-19 Enhance local arts, culture, recreation, nightlife, and social amenities that promote Redmond as an attractive place to work and live. - EV-25 Adopt and maintain development regulations and incentives that prioritize flexibility in size, location, uses, and design to create affordable commercial spaces that allow small, locally owned, and culturally diverse businesses to thrive. - EV-29 Foster retention of existing businesses as development occurs through incentives, development regulations and programmatic support, such as funding and grant opportunities. - EV-31 Support policies that lead to income self-sufficiency for both workers and business owners in Redmond at a range of skill and educational levels.
+FW-EV-3 Cultivate a diverse workforce and business community that reflects Redmond's commitment to opportunity, equity, self-sufficiency, and the importance of both legacy and new businesses.
+EV-9 Participate and coordinate with other government agencies, businesses, and nonprofits in efforts to further the City's economic vitality.
+EV-11 Attract and support businesses that embrace Redmond's environmental sustainability and climate goals.
+EV-14 Support and collaborate with educational institutions and non-governmental organizations to provide opportunities to advance knowledge and skills.
+EV-15 Align workforce development efforts with the needs of underserved communities.
+EV-19 Enhance local arts, culture, recreation, nightlife, and social amenities that promote Redmond as an attractive place to work and live.
+EV-25 Adopt and maintain development regulations and incentives that prioritize flexibility in size, location, uses, and design to create affordable commercial spaces that allow small, locally owne and culturally diverse businesses to thrive.
+EV-29 Foster retention of existing businesses as development occurs through incentives, development regulations and programmatic support, such as funding and grant opportunities.
+EV/ 21 Support policies that load to income calf sufficiency for both workers and business owners in

+EV-31 Support policies that lead to income self-sufficiency for both workers and business owners in Redmond at a range of skill and educational levels.